Pittsburgh synagogue shooting suspect Robert Bowers: What we know

-PITTSBURGH --Robert Bowers has been identified as the suspect in a deadly shooting at a synagogue on Pittsburgh's east end, a law enforcement official told the Associated Press.
+PITTSBURGH --Robert Bowers has been identified as the suspect in a deadly shooting at a synagogue on Pittsburgh's east end, a law enforcement official told ABC News.

+Bowers, 46, has several firearms and hunting licenses registered in his name and has addresses in the Pittsburgh area, ABC News reported.

-The shooting left at least eight people dead, law enforcement sources told ABC News.
+The shooting left at least 11 people dead, law enforcement sources told ABC News.
+Pennsylvania Attorney General Josh Shapiro said the gunman "claimed innocent lives" at a baby-naming ceremony.
+Officials said no children are among the dead.

 At least six people were injured, Pittsburgh Public Safety Director Wendell Hissrich said, including four injured police officers.
 The officers' injuries are not life-threatening, but the others are "critical and serious in nature."